gitlabhq/gitlabhq/app/finders/README.md

 issues = project.issues_for_user_filtered_by(user, params)
 ```

 Better use this:

 ```ruby
 issues = IssuesFinder.new.execute(project, user, filter)
 ```

-It will help keep models thiner
+It will help keep models thiner.